Chaitra-Shenoy/Travel-Portal/README.md

 FOR THE DATABASE (Back-end)
 1. Create a folder called travels, move all the files with the extension .frm,.ibd,.opt
 2. Move this folder to mysql in Xampp

+ALL THE FILES ARE PRESENT IN THE DEFAULT BRANCH master